Whether this is your first 10K or your hundredth, it’s useful to have a 10K Pace chart to guide your training and race day pacing.

 The 10K is an interesting distance because at the elite level it’s most often run on a track!
 And while it’s an endurance event, it’s still considered part of the standard track and field line up, unlike the half marathon and marathon which are done as road races.

-The 10K world records are:
+The 10K world record holders currently are:

-- 26:211 (4:13 mile) by Joshua Cheptegei from Valencia in October 2020
+- 26:11 (4:13 mile) by Joshua Cheptegei of Uganda at Valencia in October 2020

 Meanwhile the average runner is going to be closer to a 8:00 min to 12:00 min per mile pace, which equals from a 45 minute to 75 minute 10K finishing time.